khmaher/HPC_dada2/README.md

   Allowing multiple occurrences of a primer to be trimmed is useful as a single read can sometimes contain multiple instances of the same adapter (suggested value: -N 2, default value: -N 1).
   <br><br>
+  We have also included as a default the cutadapt command --discard-untrimmed.
+This tells cutadapt to discard any read where the primers haven’t been trimmed off.
+This is especially important for any dataset where the files contain sequences amplified using more than one primer set.
+  <br><br>
   An example command is given below but you will need to replace the primer sequences with those suitable for your data.

   ```